The web is full of nonsense about various photographic matters. Most of it is evangelical rubbish, some of it is old-fashioned misinformation.

 This one is surprisingly common.
 Often I see people advised to keep the highlight values in their images at 245 or lower, because “Anything above 245 will blow out in print”.

 This is complete nonsense.
-Your lab should print pure black at 0, pure white (ie nothing) at 255, and subtle shades of gray from 1 to 254.
+Your lab should print pure black at 0, pure white (ie nothing) at 255, and subtle shades of grey from 1 to 254.

 If your lab can’t do this, the solution is NOT to reduce the tonal range of your images by 4%.
 The solution is to find a new lab.